 - Previous pregnancy with shoulder dystocia

-After identifying the risks present, your doctor should have a plan in place to address shoulder dystocia, should it occur during labor and delivery.
+After acknowledging the risks present, the doctor should have a plan in place to address shoulder dystocia, should it occur during labor and delivery.

-One of the most common injuries that can occur because of the mishandling of shoulder dystocia is damage to the brachial plexus nerves.
-Brachial plexus injuries can include ruptured nerves, stretched nerves, crushed nerves, scar tissue development or neuroma, or an avulsion injury in which the spine and the nerve are detached.
+Damage to the brachial plexus nerves can be mild or severe.
+These injuries can happen either due to ruptured nerves, stretched nerves, crushed nerves, scar tissue development or neuroma, or an avulsion injury in which the spine and the nerve are unattached.

 - Klumpke's Palsy: This generally causes the fingers and hands to be paralyzed.

 - Horner's Syndrome: This may cause droopy eyelids and uneven pupil size.